bizli0618/gdrive_gpu_logger/README.md

   ```pip install pynvml psutil gspread google-auth pytz```
 * Without using python virtual enviornment we encountered an error related to external package restrictions.
 We used the following command to resolve the problem:
   ```python3 -m pip config set global.break-system-packages true```
+* We used a tmux session to run the script (run.sh) in the background.